LVI-Trained Dentist Serving Oakton, Vienna, McLean and Nearby Northern Virginia

-Pain relief occurs in one of the first steps of testing for TMD.
+Pain relief often occurs during the first steps of testing for TMD.
 If you have any of the above symptoms, you might have seen several doctors and taken various medications for pain relief.
-They may have been temporarily effective.
-But most doctors do not look for dental causes of pain.
+They may have been temporarily effective, but most doctors do not look for dental causes of pain.

 It is a good idea to visit a neuromuscular dentist to investigate the potential of TMD.
 If you learn that you do have TMD, your search for relief will finally be over.

 After performing diagnostic tests to determine if you have TMJ, Dr. Chung will use a TENS unit (Transcutaneous Electrical Nerve Stimulation), with its small electrodes, to gently exercise your jaw muscles until they relax.

 When they relax, your jaw will be in its correct position, hopefully giving you some immediate relief.
 The goal of your ongoing treatment will be to make that relaxed position permanent.

 Every case of TMD is unique, and your TMJ treatment plan will be yours alone.
 The first step of TMD treatment is measuring and recording your relaxed jaw position.
 In a person who has had TMD for some years, the lower jaw has probably not relaxed for a long time.
 But a permanently relaxed lower jaw is the goal of TMJ treatment.